The Heating & Air Conditioning Specialist

-- Many flat rate contractors have cheap trip fees and shocking hourly rates.
+- Most flat rate contractors have cheap trip fees and shocking hourly rates.

-- Many, if not most, large contractors pay their repairmen on some form of commision.
+- Most large and many small contractors pay their repairmen some form of commision.

 - A real checkup is good.
 Most tune-up specials aren’t.
 There just isn’t much to tune up.

 Click here for The Top Five Tips explanation.

 1) I’m certainly not cheap, but at $120 my hourly rate is half that of most big and many small contractors.
 All contractors have an internal hourly rate and parts markup, even those that say they don’t.
 Ask for both.
 After all, a great hourly rate doesn’t help if the part is marked up by 1,000%.
 My T&M formula is here.
 You can learn more about this trade’s pricing practices here.

 3) Most large contractors and many smaller ones pay their repairmen a low base pay plus commision.
 Others pay a higher wage, but then tie future raises to meeting certain sales goals.
-The specifics vary from one contractor to the next, but the trend is clear: Most repairmen can expect to make a poor living unless they sell something, a lot of something.
+The specifics vary from one contractor to the next, but the trend is clear: Most repairmen can expect to make a poor living unless they sell you something, a lot of something.